Menu

 What elevates the PetSafe design above generic front-clip harnesses is the patented martingale loop integrated into the chest strap.
 When a dog lunges forward, the loop gently tightens around the chest - creating a mild, proprioceptive pressure sensation that most dogs quickly learn to associate with the lunging behavior itself [2].
 This pressure is not aversive in the clinical sense: it is no greater than a gentle hug and releases immediately when the dog backs off tension.
 The AKC has cited this mechanism as one of the reasons the Easy Walk is among their recommended tools for building basic leash manners in dogs of all sizes and breeds [2].
 The harness fits dogs from roughly 5 to 130 pounds across its full size range, though owners of very barrel-chested breeds such as English Bulldogs and Pugs should measure chest girth carefully before ordering to ensure the sternum strap sits correctly.

-2 Hounds Design Freedom No-Pull Harness#
+4. 2 Hounds Design Freedom No-Pull Harness - Best for Strong Pullers#

 Best for: Owners of strong, determined pullers - especially powerful medium to large breeds like Siberian Huskies, Labrador Retrievers, German Shepherds, and American Pit Bull Terriers

-• +Patented velvet lining on torso loop provides firm but non-aversive proprioceptive feedback when dog pulls
+• Patented velvet lining on torso loop provides firm but non-aversive proprioceptive feedback when dog pulls

-• +Includes a bungee coupler leash that connects front and back clips simultaneously for distributed force
+• Includes a bungee coupler leash that connects front and back clips simultaneously for distributed force

-• +Dual-clip geometry reduces peak force at each attachment point by roughly half compared to single-clip designs
+• Dual-clip geometry reduces peak force at each attachment point by roughly half compared to single-clip designs

-• +Four adjustment points accommodate deep-chested breeds like Greyhounds and Whippets that challenge standard sizing
+• Four adjustment points accommodate deep-chested breeds like Greyhounds and Whippets that challenge standard sizing

-• +Machine washable - essential for dogs that swim, work in mud, or live an active outdoor lifestyle
+• Machine washable - essential for dogs that swim, work in mud, or live an active outdoor lifestyle

-• +Competitively priced at $34.98 including the coupler for the level of engineering involved
+• Competitively priced at $34.98 including the coupler for the level of engineering involved

 • Velvet lining traps dirt and pet hair if not washed regularly after muddy outings